The Republic of Ireland Act 1948

 The Republic of Ireland Act 1948 (Note: The word "The" is included and capitalised in the short title.)
 (No. 22 of 1948) is an Act of the Oireachtas which declares that the description of Ireland is the Republic of Ireland, and vests in the president of Ireland the power to exercise the executive authority of the state in its external relations, on the advice of the Government of Ireland.
 The Act was signed into law on 21 December 1948 and came into force on 18 April 1949, Easter Monday, the 33rd anniversary of the beginning of the Easter Rising.

 The Act ended the remaining statutory role of the British monarchy in relation to Ireland, by repealing the 1936 External Relations Act, which had vested in George VI, in his capacity as a symbol of the cooperation of the nations that were members of the Commonwealth with which Ireland associated itself, and his successors those functions which the Act now transferred to the President.

+The Act did not declare that Ireland a republic, nor did it change the official name of the state which continued to be Éire (in Irish) and 'Ireland' (in English), as prescribed in Article 4 of the Constitution of Ireland.